 The ears may lengthen in some people (probably caused by cartilage growth).
 Men may develop hair in their ears that becomes longer, coarser, and more noticeable as they age.
 Ear wax becomes drier because there are fewer wax glands in the ears and they produce less oil.
 The hardened ear wax can block the ear canal and affect your ability to hear.

 Eyebrows and eyelashes turn gray.
 As in other parts of the face, the skin around the eyes gets wrinkles, creating crow's feet at the side of the eyes.

 Fat from the eyelids settles into the eye sockets.
 This can make your eyes look sunken.
 The lower eyelids can slacken and bags can develop under your eyes.
 Weakening of the muscle that supports the upper eyelid can make the eyelids droop.
 This may limit vision.

 The outer surface of the eye (cornea) may develop a grayish-white ring.
-The colored portion of the eye (iris) loses pigment, making most very elderly people appear to have gray or light blue eyes.
+The colored portion of the eye (iris) loses pigment, making most very older people appear to have gray or light blue eyes.

 Brodie SE, Francis JH.
 Aging and disorders of the eye.
 In: Fillit HM, Rockwood K, Young J, eds.
 Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
 8th ed.
 Philadelphia, PA: Elsevier; 2017:chap 95.